Aluminum Furniture Patio Replacement Slings For The Following Brands - And Others !

 OK, now you are ready, take those dims, choose a material HERE, and lets get it done.
 Side Note: we do have some Overstock slings, ready-to-ship, in various materials in various and listed dims.
-These are an overage of cutting, an oops by a customer, you name it but we want to move them.
+These are an overage of cutting, an oops by a customer, or Freddie did not have his coffee that morning in manfacturing, you name it but we want to move them.
 This is to your advantage.
-Even if the length dims are not perfect (the width needs to be) this is all about a price-point incentive with good looking sling seating.
+Even if the length dims are not perfect (the width needs to be fairly close) this is all about a price-point incentization with good looking sling seating.
+Again, these are listed at prices BELOW our manufactured cost !
 You may view the overstock AL slings HERE.

 American Brand Company Using American Brand Equipment and Products